1993 British League season: Summary

+Oxford Cheetahs dropped out of the first division resulting in their three time World Champion Hans Nielsen moving to Coventry Bees and Martin Dugard joining Eastbourne Eagles.
+Swindon Robins also dropped down to division 2 with their leading rider Leigh Adams going to the Arena Essex.
+Swindon's other leading riders also moved with Jimmy Nilsen switching to Bradford, Mitch Shirra to Ipswich and Kelly Moran retired.

 Belle Vue Aces won their first title since 1982.
-The Manchester team relied on a group of consistent riders, with no rider exceeding a 9 point average but five riders ranging from 8.75 to 6.72.
+The Manchester team relied on a group of consistent riders, with no rider exceeding a 9-point average but five riders ranging from 8.75 to 6.72.
 The team consisted of World Under-21 champion Joe Screen, Australian Jason Lyons, Americans Bobby Ott and Shawn Moran and Dane Frede Schött.
 The Championship was the closest in British League history with Belle Vue finishing on the same points as Wolverhampton Wolves and taking the title on heat points difference.
-It all came down to the last match when Belle Vue visited Wolves and pulled off a 54-53 victory.
-Wolves who were clear at the top of the table earlier in the season suffered a series of unfortunate injuries and were missing four riders towards the end of the season.
+It all came down to the last match when Belle Vue visited Wolves and pulled off a 54–53 victory.
+Wolves who were clear at the top of the table earlier in the season suffered a series of injuries and were missing four riders towards the end of the season.

-Oxford Cheetahs dropped out of the first division resulting in their three time World Champion Hans Nielsen moving to Coventry Bees and Martin Dugard joining Eastbourne Eagles.